Women's club movement in the United States: African-American club movement

 Even before African Americans were freed from slavery, black women had started to come together to create organizations which looked after their community's welfare.
 Black women were very quick to "organize themselves for self-help".
 One of the first African-American women's club was the Female Benevolent Society of St. Thomas, in Philadelphia, which was started in 1793.
 At the time, Philadelphia had numerous black organizations.
 After the African Benevolent Society in Newport, Rhode Island, would not allow women to be officers or vote, women created their own group.
 Another group, the Colored Female Religious and Moral Society in Salem, Massachusetts was created in 1818.
 Black women's clubs helped raise money for the anti-slavery newspaper The North Star.
 Many black churches owed their existence to the dedicated work of African-American women organizing in their communities.
 Black women's literary clubs began to show up as early as 1831, with the Female Literary Society of Philadelphia.

 After slavery was ended in the United States with the ratification of the 13th Amendment in 1865, black women continued to organize and often worked with churches to ensure their communities were taken care of.
 Many of these organizations were "so resilient that they were able to survive the twin disasters of bank failure and yellow fever".
 In 1868, black women's clubs were formed in Harris County, Texas.
 Between 1880 and 1920, black women in Indianapolis, Indiana had created more than 500 clubs addressing various issues.

 During the Progressive era, many black women migrated to the Northern United States and into more urban areas.
 The club movement for black women in the 1890s began to focus on "social and political reform" and were more secular.
 Black women had to face the same issues as white women during this period but were often excluded from services and help that benefited whites only.
 Black women were not only excluded from white clubs but also from clubs created by black men.
 In addition, many black women felt as though they were defying stereotypes for their community.
-Woman's clubs allowed black women to combat the period's stereotypes which "portrayed African American women as devoid of morality, sexually wanton and incapable of upholding marital and family responsibilities".
-Being a member of a woman's club also helped give black women greater social standing in their communities.
+Women's clubs allowed black women to combat the period's stereotypes which "portrayed African American women as devoid of morality, sexually wanton and incapable of upholding marital and family responsibilities".
+Being a member of a women's club also helped give black women greater social standing in their communities.